nastasha-w/fire-an/README.md

 Storing files as `opts_locs_<system>.py` and copying those to `opts_locs.py` locally is recommended, as it provides a back-up for the setups on github, without constantly overwriting local locations.
+(`utils/opts_locs.py` is included in .gitignore for this reason.)

 running the scripts:
 --------------------